alvinnguyen116/Virtual-Scroll-Component/README.md

 ```

 ### className
-Use **className** to add a CSS class onto the Virtual Scroll Component.
+Use **className** to add a CSS class onto the VirtualScroll component.
 By default, elements are rendered vertically.
 Use **className** to override default styles.
 ```js
 <VirtualScroll className={"custom-class-name"}/>